Be aware of the dangers of fake car parts

 Common fake parts to be aware of

-Counterfeit parts are produced using dangerous and substandard materials which have not been properly tested.
+Fake car parts are produced using dangerous and substandard materials which have not been properly tested.
 These parts are putting motorist’s lives at risk.

-The IPO’s campaign is the most extensive of its kind and looks at the effects of fake parts across the whole of the automotive industry.
+Finally, the IPO’s campaign is the most extensive of its kind and looks at the effects of fake parts across the whole of the automotive industry.
 The guidance covers:

-- How to identify counterfeit car parts
+- How to identify fake car parts

 - Counterfeit vehicle parts – think before you buy